 Another consideration is to offer a higher prepayment in exchange for the MOQ you’re seeking.
 You can potentially arrange a 60-70% payment to encourage suppliers to accept a lower MOQ and meet you on your terms.

 If you’re seeking advice on receiving the lowest MOQ possible, and ultimately securing a favorable deal with suppliers, you should consider working with an elite professional.
-Companies like Easy Imex can tackle things like sourcing, quality management, shipping, and more.
+Companies like Easy Imex can tackle things like sourcing agent or sourcing company, quality management, shipping, and more.
 They can help you negotiate great terms and reduce the overall risk involved.